Rethinking Cross-Modal Interaction in Multimodal Diffusion Transformers: Further Ablation Study on Text Alignment

 \subsection{The length of the prompt}

 We also observe that models are more prone to omitting details from longer prompts, particularly when the prompt's token count exceeds the maximum token limit supported by the CLIP text encoder.

 Our proposed TACA method demonstrates comparatively more widespread effectiveness for mitigating the attribute missing issues often found in longer prompt, rather than the shorter ones.
-Currently, a mature benchmark for evaluating the visual-text alignment capabilities of text-to-image models with long prompts is lacking, despite the practical prevalence of longer prompts in real-world applications.
-Therefore, we have manually curated a set of authentic, long prompts from the internet to assess our method's performance, and the corresponding results are presented in the following pages.
+Currently, a mature benchmark for evaluating the text-image alignment capabilities of text-to-image models with long prompts is lacking, despite the practical prevalence of longer prompts in real-world applications.
+Therefore, we have manually curated a set of authentic, long prompts from the internet to assess our method's performance, and the corresponding results are presented in Fig.~\ref{fig:sup-7,fig:sup-8,fig:sup-9}.

-\section{Full parameter fine-tuning vs. LoRA}
+\section{Full parameter fine-tuning vs LoRA}

 In addition to LoRA training, we also experimented with full parameter fine-tuning as an alternative approach.
 However, we found that this method required significantly more computational resources and storage, especially for large models like FLUX.1 Dev.
 Moreover, our experiments revealed that full parameter fine-tuning is highly sensitive to learning rate settings.
 If the learning rate is set too high, the generated images tend to appear blurry or overly stylized, resembling oil paintings.
 On the other hand, if the learning rate is too low, the model struggles to learn the original data distribution effectively.
 These challenges, combined with the lack of superior artifact reduction compared to LoRA, led us to conclude that LoRA training is a more robust, efficient, and practical solution.